pawar142suraj/spark-streaming-kafka-azure/README.md

 <h3>Spark and source code version</h3>
 <p align="justify">
-This Course is using the Apache Spark 3.5.
+This is using the Apache Spark 3.5.
 I have tested all the source code and examples used in this Course on Azure Databricks Cloud using Databricks Runtime 14.1.
 </p>

 </div>